How Much Does It Cost to Buy Keywords on Google? (2026 CPC)

 2. Industry Competition

 The more companies bidding on the same word, the higher the price goes.
-In industries with high Customer Lifetime Value (LTV)—like SaaS, insurance, and legal services—companies are willing to bid aggressively to acquire just one client.
+High cost keywords cluster in industries with high Customer Lifetime Value (LTV), like SaaS, insurance, and legal services, where companies are willing to bid aggressively to acquire just one client.

 3. Your Quality Score